PythonRSAS/pythonrsas.github.io/_posts/2022-07-01-1-Sorting-algorithms-2.md

 # Exiting function call, A is  [0, 1, 4, 8, 9, 100, 598]
 # [0, 1, 4, 8, 9, 100, 598]
 ```
+## Cost
+Because halfing is stickly enforced (not up to chance as in quicksort), the time complexity is always $$O(n*log(n))$$.

+However, because
 # Heapsort 堆排序

 > [Heapsort can be thought of as an improved Selection sort](https://en.wikipedia.org/wiki/Heapsort).

-> Like Selection sort, heapsort partitions its input into a sorted and an unsorted region, and it iteratively shrinks the unsorted region by selecting the largest element from it and inserting it into the sorted region in order.
+Like Selection sort, heapsort partitions its input into a sorted and an unsorted region, and it iteratively shrinks the unsorted region by selecting the largest element from it and inserting it into the sorted region in order.

-> Unlike selection sort, heapsort does not waste time with a linear-time scan (**no pointers**) of the unsorted region; rather, heap sort maintains the unsorted region in a **max heap data structure** to more quickly find the largest element in each step.
+Unlike selection sort, heapsort does not waste time with a linear-time scan (**no pointers**) of the unsorted region; rather, heap sort maintains the unsorted region in a **max heap data structure** to more quickly find the largest element in each step.

 In practice on most machines it is **slower than** a well-implemented quicksort ($$O(n^2)$$), it has better worst-case $$O(n*log(n))$$ runtime than quicksort.